the-hypermedia-project/Hyperdrive/README.md

   // Let’s use map to call viewQuestion for each one map(questions, viewQuestion)
 } else {
-  println("Looks like there are no questions yet.") println("Perhaps the API offers us the ability to create a question?")
+  print("Looks like there are no questions yet.") print("Perhaps the API offers us the ability to create a question?")
 }
 ```